artefactual-labs/enduro/website/content/en/docs/development/deps.md

 The version of Hugo is in `netlify.toml` and `hack/make/dep_hugo.mk`.

-Docsy is the Hugo theme (`website/themes/docsy`), installed as a submodule.
+Docsy is the Hugo theme (`website/themes/docsy`), installed as a Hugo module.
-We're still using v0.6.0 until we can address the update to Bootstrap 5.2.

 ## Other tools